Generic name: fosamprenavir [ fos-am-PREN-a-vir ]

 It is important to take fosamprenavir as part of a combination treatment.
 Your dose of medicine will be based on what other medicines you are taking, as well as your weight.
 Be sure to take all the medicines your doctor has prescribed for you, including fosamprenavir.

-Keep taking fosamprenavir for the full time of treatment, even if you begin to feel better.
+Keep using fosamprenavir for the full time of treatment, even if you begin to feel better.
+If you stop the medicine even briefly, the virus may become harder to treat.

 Only take medicine that your doctor has prescribed especially for you.
 Do not share your medicine with others.